 Capitalize Hispanic.
 Use “Hispanic American” with no hyphen when the term is needed.

-Two words when referring to an Internet website.
+One word when referring to the landing page of an internet website.
 Always lowercase.

 The official name is the Leland F. and Helen Schubert Honors Program.
 Note the capital “P.”